u1i/bambleweeny/README.md

 ## Using the CLI

-Bambleweeny offers a commandline tool for easy access to data operations: [check it out here](https://github.com/u1i/bambleweeny/tree/master/b9y-cli-package)
+Bambleweeny offers a commandline tool for easy access to data operations: [check it out here](https://github.com/u1i/bambleweeny/tree/master/b9y-cli-package).

+## Python Bindings

+`pip install b9y` gives you a [b9y library](https://pypi.org/project/b9y/) you can use in your application.

 ## Using the REST API